 How To Prepare For Your First SOC 2 Audit A 30-90-120 Day Plan

 Despite thousands of articles, there’s shockingly little actionable advice to help startups complete SOC 2.
-When you don't have dedicated compliance teams or six figure budgets, we set out to answer: When to pull the trigger on SOC 2.
-Who needs to be involved in prep work & what tasks can/can not be delegated.
-How to narrow the scope and save as much time as possible.
-What are achievable best practices for each policy.
-How to gather evidence for auditors.
 One area that usually requires some remediation is access controls.
 Most teams don’t have answers when auditors ask “who has access to a specific database or server and what queries did they execute?”
 That’s why we started strongDM- to manage and monitor access to every database, server, & environment.
-Click here to see for yourself.

 In the world of SOC 2, the general rule is to write a policy, procedure or log entry for just about everything that happens in your environment.
 This is especially important when it comes to system changes, as auditors want to see that you have detailed logs of what’s happening in your environment, that the changes are properly documented and communicated across your organization, and that you can effectively debug problems after a change is made.
 All of these requirements and expectations are defined in your system changes policy.

 When an information security incident occurs, you need to be able to gather as much information about it as quickly as possible.
 There’s also a very real possibility that you will have to involve outside parties - such as an incident response team - to help you as well.
 That means you can’t approach log management and retention as a simple checkbox.
 Instead, you need to have rich data that captures audit logs from all critical information systems.